The-Poolz/MultiSig/README.md

 ```
 Testnet tx: [link](https://rinkeby.etherscan.io/tx/0xaa07b87cb97a1d6c24d52fb00b445a6d5d0805aed1d8c6375ef2e6955c92ced3)

-* Do you need to change your authorized address to another?
+* What should I do if I need to change my authorized address to another?

    You should use ChangeAuthorizedAddress() function.
 ```solidity